whoiskenjackson/fantasy-dashboard/README.md

 3. ESPN
 4. KFFL - Top 50
 5. KFFL - Top 150
+6. Rotoworld

 ###Team News

 Work In Progress.
 This will pull in feeds for the selected team.
+Feeds used:

+1. NFL
+2. KFFL
+3. Yahoo
+4. Google